 Here, you’ll learn more about the potential signs and symptoms of a dairy sensitivity.
 But before we get to that, let’s discuss how a dairy sensitivity is different than a lactose intolerance.

 A dairy sensitivity isn’t the same as a lactose intolerance.
 Knowing how these two are different can help you better understand your body’s response to dairy products—so you can take steps to reduce the symptoms you may be experiencing.

 When someone is lactose intolerant, they aren’t able to digest lactose (and absorb it)—which is the main sugar found in dairy food products.
+Being unable to digest lactose leads to digestive issues.
 People who are lactose intolerant have a deficiency of lactase, the enzyme needed to digest lactose.
 If you have a lactose intolerance, then your symptoms may vary in severity based on how much dairy—or even the type of dairy—you’ve consumed.

-Although it can produce symptoms that are similar to dairy intolerance symptoms, a dairy sensitivity is connected to an immune response to milk antigens (protein structures that are found in milk or milk products)—not an enzyme deficiency—though the mechanism isn’t fully understood.
+Although it can produce symptoms that are similar to dairy intolerance symptoms, a dairy sensitivity is connected to an immune response to milk antigens (milk protein structures that are found in milk or milk products)—not an enzyme deficiency—though the mechanism isn’t fully understood.

 These are some common dairy food products which may trigger either an intolerance or sensitivity:

 Certain foods like sauces, gravies, cookies, quiche, soups, breakfast cereal, and custards might also contain lactose.
 Milk and dairy products can also appear on food labels as whey, whey protein, milk casein, milk sugar, buttermilk, sour cream, milk byproducts, and more.